-If you have the choice of doing a 301 redirect or setting a canonical, what should you do?
-The answer is simple: if there are no technical reasons not to do a redirect, you should always do a redirect.
-If you cannot redirect because that would break the user experience or be otherwise problematic: set a canonical URL.
+If you are unsure whether to do a 301 redirect or set a canonical, what should you do?
+The answer is simple: you should always do a redirect, unless there are technical reasons not to.
+If you can’t redirect because that would harm the user experience or be otherwise problematic, then set a canonical URL.

 Should a page have a self-referencing canonical URL?

-In the example above, we make the non-canonical page link to the canonical version.
-But should a page set a rel canonical for itself?
-This is a highly debated topic amongst SEOs.
-At Yoast, we have a strong preference for having a canonical link element on every page and Google has confirmed that’s best.
-The reason is that most CMSes will allow URL parameters without changing the content.
+In the example above, we link the non-canonical page to the canonical version.
+But should a page set a rel=canonical for itself?
+This question is a much-debated topic amongst SEOs.
+At Yoast, we strongly recommend having a canonical link element on every page and Google has confirmed that’s best.
+That’s because most CMS’s will allow URL parameters without changing the content.
 So all of these URLs would show the same content:

-The issue: if you don’t have a self-referencing canonical on the page that points to the cleanest version of the URL, you risk being hit by this stuff.
-Even if you don’t do it yourself, someone else could do this to you and cause a duplicate content issue.
-So adding a self-referencing canonical to URLs across your site is a good “defensive” SEO move.
-Luckily for you, our Yoast SEO plugin does this for you.
+The issue is that if you don’t have a self-referencing canonical on the page that points to the cleanest version of the URL, you risk being hit by this.
+If you don’t do it yourself, someone else could do it to you and cause a duplicate content issue, so adding a self-referencing canonical to URLs across your site is a good “defensive” SEO move.
+Luckily, our Yoast SEO plugin does this for you.

 Cross-domain canonical URLs

-You might have the same piece of content on several domains.
-For instance, SearchEngineJournal regularly republishes articles from Yoast.com (with explicit permission).
-Look at every one of those articles, and you’ll see a rel=canonical link point right back at our original article.
-This means all the links pointing at their version of the article count towards the ranking of our canonical version.
-They get to use our content to please their audience; we get a clear benefit from it too.
+Perhaps you have the same piece of content on several domains.
+There are sites or blogs that republish articles from other websites on their own, as they feel the content is relevant for their users.
+In the past, we had websites republishing articles from Yoast.com as well (with express permission), but if you had looked at the HTML of every one of those articles you’d found a rel=canonical link pointing right back to our original article.
+This means all the links pointing to their version of the article count towards the ranking of our canonical version.
+They get to use our content to please their audience, and we get a clear benefit from it too.
 Everybody wins.

 Faulty canonical URLs: common issues

-There is a multitude of cases out there showing that a wrong rel=canonical implementation can lead to huge issues.
-I know of several sites that had the canonical on their homepage point to an article and completely lost their home page from the search results.
-There are more things you shouldn’t do with rel=canonical.
-Let me list the most important ones:
+There are many examples out there of how a wrong rel=canonical implementation can lead to huge issues.
+I’ve seen several sites where the canonical on their homepage was pointed at an article, only to see their home page disappear from search results.
+There are other things you should never do with rel=canonical.
+Here are the most important:

 - Don’t canonicalize a paginated archive to page 1.
 The rel=canonical on page 2 should point to page 2.
 If you point it to page 1, search engines will actually not index the links on those deeper archive pages…

 - Make them 100% specific.
-For various reasons, many sites use protocol relative links, meaning they leave the http / https bit from their URLs.
+For various reasons, many sites use protocol-relative links, meaning they leave the http / https bit from their URLs.
 Don’t do this for your canonicals.
-You have a preference.
-Show it.
+You have a preference, so show it.

 - Base your canonical on the request URL.
-If you use variables like the domain or request URI used to access the current page while generating your canonical, you’re doing it wrong.
+If you use variables like the domain or request URL used to access the current page while generating your canonical, you’re doing it wrong.
 Your content should be aware of its own URLs.
-Otherwise, you could still have the same piece of content on for instance example.com and www.example.com and have them both canonicalize to themselves.
+Otherwise, you could still have the same piece of content on – for instance – example.com and www.example.com and have each of them canonicalize to themselves.

 - Multiple rel=canonical links on a page causing havoc.
-Sometimes a developer of a plugin or extensions thinks that he’s God’s greatest gift to mankind and he knows best how to add a canonical to the page.
-Sometimes, that developer is right.
-But since you can’t all be me, they’re inevitably wrong too sometimes.
-When we encounter this in WordPress plugins, we try to reach out to the developer doing it and teach them not to, but it happens.
+Sometimes a developer of a plugin or extensions thinks they are God’s greatest gift to mankind and they know the best way to add a canonical to the page.
+Sometimes, that developer is right, but since you can’t all be me, they’re inevitably wrong sometimes too.
+When we encounter this in WordPress plugins, we try to reach out to the developer doing it and teach them not to, but it still happens.
 And when it does, the results are wholly unpredictable.

 rel=canonical and social networks

-Facebook and Twitter honor rel=canonical too.
-This might lead to weird situations.
+Facebook and Twitter honor rel=canonical too, and this might lead to weird situations.
 If you share a URL on Facebook that has a canonical pointing elsewhere, Facebook will share the details from the canonical URL.
-In fact, if you add a like button on a page that has a canonical pointing elsewhere, it will show the like count for the canonical URL, not for the current URL.
+In fact, if you add a ‘like’ button on a page that has a canonical pointing elsewhere, it will show the like count for the canonical URL, not for the current URL.
 Twitter works in the same way.